Actual radio image of a black hole (Source: here)

 Â

-Actually, the word ‘particle’ is misleading, because what we call particles are actually waves, which have been put into a state of excitation; they only appear as particles when we look at them, because they are distorted by our observations (a manifestation of the Heisenberg Uncertainty Principle).
+Actually, the word ‘particle’ is misleading, because what we call particles are actually waves, which have been put into a state of excitation; they only appear as particles when we look at them, because by looking at them we distort them (a manifestation of the Heisenberg Uncertainty Principle).

 Â

-While no one has yet discovered a graviton, it is also true that no one has disproven their existence either.
-Gravity waves were discovered in 2015, so it may well be that gravitons do exist.
-If they do, the unification of General Relativity and Quantum Theory will have taken a huge leap forward as gravity will then clearly belong alongside the three forces in the Standard Model and General Relativity will have to adapt accordingly.
+While no one has yet discovered a graviton, no one has disproven their existence either.
+Gravity waves were discovered in 2015, so it may well be that gravitons exist as well.
+If they do, the unification of General Relativity and Quantum Theory will have taken a huge leap forward as gravity will then clearly belong alongside the three forces in the Standard Model and Theory of General Relativity will then have to be adapted accordingly.

-Unfortunately, it will not be easy to find a graviton, because gravitons have absolutely tiny energies.
-Gravity is the weakest force in the universe.
-To fully appreciate the weakness of gravity, consider how easily you are able to pick up, say, an apple.
-The gravity of the whole of Planet Earth is acting on that apple, trying to pull it to the ground, but you hardly spend any energy lifting it.
+Unfortunately, in practice it may not be easy to find gravitons, because they have absolutely tiny energies.
+If the force of gravity even exists, it will be among the weakest forces in the universe.
+To fully appreciate the weakness of gravity, consider how easily you pick up, say, an apple.
+The gravity of the entire Planet Earth acts on the apple, trying to pull it to the ground, yet you hardly expend any energy lifting it.
 If the gravitational pull of Planet Earth is that weak, imagine how weak must be the gravitational pull of a graviton, which is hypothesised to have a diameter of 10^-37 meters (a zero point thirty-six zeros and then a one).

 Â